 For the very last one of the series, I opted for another classic.
-Chocolate profiteroles it is!
+Homemade chocolate profiteroles it is!
 They make a delicious dessert that will please both chocolate and ice cream lovers.
-Profiteroles are also very festive and will make a great dessert for New Year’s Eve in just a couple of days.
+French chocolate profiteroles are also very festive and will make a great dessert for New Year’s Eve in just a couple of days.
 I added candied hazelnuts to make them extra special and bring an irresistible crunchy touch!

 Now to all of you who might think profiteroles are for advanced bakers only, please don’t run away.
 Preparing choux pastry is actually way easier than it seems.
 I have been testing many different choux pastry recipes and learned all the tricks to make them perfect every single time.
 By following just a few simple rules, I can insure you that you will soon be able to bake profiteroles with confidence.

 It all begins with just a few basic ingredients everyone has at hands: milk, flour, butter, eggs.
 Some recipes call for water in replacement of milk, some for half water half milk.
 I tried both and adopted the milk-water version, which is enables a soft texture to your choux pastry.
 As for the ingredient ratio, it can vary from one recipe to another.
 For my salmon choux puffs for instance, I used way more flour than I used for the profiterole recipes.
-For any dessert choux pastry in general, I recommend you use the recipe with less flour and half milk, half water.
+For any dessert choux pastry in general and these homemade chocolate profiteroles in particular, I recommend you use the recipe with less flour and half milk, half water.

 After that, your choux pastry is ready to use.
-I personally transfer it in a piping bag to create small amounts of dough on a baking sheet, but you could also use the lazy way and simply spoon small amounts of dough onto the sheet.
+I like to transfer it into a piping bag to create small amounts of dough on a baking sheet, but you could also go the lazy way and simply spoon small amounts of dough onto the sheet.
 In order to make profiteroles, you need to have medium size mounts, approximately half the size of your thumb.
 It might seem small, but keep in mind that your profiteroles will rise in the oven and double in size.